beda-software/FHIRPathMappingLanguage/README.md

 ### Merge logic

-To merge two or more objects, there's a special construction
+To merge two or more objects, there is a special construction:

 ```json
 {